sreyaj/coretest_matrixbuildJav/README.md

 [![Run Status](https://rcapi.shippable.com/projects/58931fae59ff230f005a7d34/badge?branch=master)](https://rc.shippable.com/projects/58931fae59ff230f005a7d34)

-Sample Jacoco
+This is Sample Java project with Jacoco reports

- Test Sample to test some test cases with sample jacoco project Here we have language java for testing jacoco along wi 1st cases tests when we hit on build button we can verify following cases
+##when we hit on build button we can verify following cases

 1. Matrix build
      -  when we trigger sample_jacocomatrix project,it will have 3 matrix build